-How to Make Oven Fries:
+How to Make Oven Fries

 After cutting, the next important step is to soak the potatoes for approximately 10 minutes in hot tap water.
 While soaking, you can prepare your pan with olive oil.
 Once the soaking process is completed, you need to dry the potatoes completely with a towel before oiling and seasoning.
 You can totally adjust the seasonings, the recipe is just a basis for a classic fry taste.
-The salt is approximately 1 tsp, however, remember that you can always add salt later but you cannot take away.
-So, make sure not to over salt your potatoes.
+The salt is approximately 1 tsp, however, remember that you can always add salt later but you cannot take it away.
+So, make sure not to over-salt your potatoes.
 (You can always add salt when they come out of the oven.)